 Trichloroethylene is a clear liquid at room temperature with a sweet, chloroform-like odour.
 Produced commercially since the 1920s, trichloroethylene has been used as a solvent and degreaser.
 Trichloroethylene is related to another chlorinated solvent, tetrachloroethylene (also called perchloroethylene or PERC).
 Trichloroethylene may also be referred to as trichloroethene or TCE.
-There are numerous other synonyms and product names; see HSDB for more information.
+There are numerous other synonyms and product names; see the Hazardous Substances Data Bank (HSDB) for more information.

-Trichloroethylene has been classified by IARC as Group 1, carcinogenic to humans, with a well established link to kidney cancer.
-Epidemiologic studies also found limited evidence associating TCE exposure with non-Hodgkin lymphoma (NHL) and liver cancer.
+Trichloroethylene has been classified by the International Agency for Research on Cancer (IARC) as Group 1, a known human carcinogen, with a well established link to kidney cancer.
+Epidemiologic studies also found limited evidence for associations between TCE exposure and non-Hodgkin lymphoma and liver cancer.

 Additional adverse health effects associated with low to moderate inhalation exposure to trichloroethylene range from headaches and dizziness to nerve damage.
-Acute exposures may cause damage to the kidneys and liver and arrhythmias.
+Acute exposures may damage the kidneys and liver, and cause arrhythmias.
 Skin irritation following dermal exposure has also been reported.

 Users of >1,000 kg/yr of TCE for cold or vapour degreasing must comply with these regulations

-Trichloroethylene was not included in other Canadian government chemical listings reviewed.
+Trichloroethylene was not included in other Canadian chemical listings reviewed.

-Trichloroethylene has been used in the past as a solvent to extract natural fats and oils, spices, hops, and caffeine from food products.
-It has also been used as a dry cleaning solvent, but since the 1950s this use has been very limited.
-Use as a spot treatment in the textile industry, however, continued into the 1990’s at least.
+As a solvent, trichloroethylene has been used in the past to extract natural fats and oils, spices, hops, and caffeine from food products.
+It was also used as a dry cleaning solvent, but since the 1950s when tetrachloroethylene gained popularity, this use declined.
+Use as a spot treatment in the textile industry, however, continued into the 1990s at least.

 Canadian Production and Trade